 \extrarowheight{6pt}

 \extrarowheight{0pt}

-\subsection{RQ2: Can the proposed score be used to predict human judgment?}
+\subsection{Can the proposed score be used to predict human judgment?
+(RQ2)}

 In addition to closely correlating with human ratings, an ideal evaluation score should also serve as a good predictor of human ratings.
 To this end, we build linear regression models that predict the human ratings from the evaluation score.
-We randomly split the collected survey data into $70\%$ training set and $30\%$ testing set, train linear regression models on the training set, and report the testing mean squared error (MSE) on the testing set in Table~\ref{tab:mse}.
-The lower testing MSE is, the better the evaluation score can serve as a predictor of real human ratings.
-The observations are mainly consistent with the previous correlation results. $\cfsym$ and $\acfsym$ share a similar testing MSE, and achieve lower MSE than the other two baselines except in \textit{Transparency} dimension where \genresim{} performs slightly better.
+We randomly split the collected survey data into $70\%$ training set and $30\%$ test set, train linear regression models on the training set, and report the test mean squared error (MSE) on the test set in Table~\ref{tab:mse}.
+The lower test MSE is, the better the evaluation score can serve as a predictor of real human ratings.
+The observations are mainly consistent with the previous correlation results: $\cfsym$ and $\acfsym$ share a similar range of test MSE, which is lower than the other two baselines except in the \textit{Transparency} dimension where \genresim{} performs slightly better.
 The result shows that both $\cfsym$ and $\acfsym$ can be used as reasonably good predictors of real human ratings.

-\subsection{RQ3: Is an explanation with a high proposed score considered good by humans?}
+\subsection{Is an explanation with a high proposed score considered good by humans?
+(RQ3)}

 Another way to show the evaluative power of $\cfsym$ is to compare the human ratings on explanations with high and low $\cfsym$ (\ie the explanation candidate with the highest and the lowest $\cfsym$ among all candidates, as mentioned in Section~\ref{subsec:generate}).
 To this end, we perform paired t-test on the human ratings assigned to high- and low-$\cfsym$ explanations.
-We use one-tailed (upper tail) setting where the null hypothesis is the high-$\cfsym$ and low-$\cfsym$ explanations share the same average rating, and the alternative hypothesis is the average human ratings on high-$\cfsym$ explanations is greater than low-$\cfsym$.
+We use the one-tailed (upper tail) setting where the null hypothesis is the high-$\cfsym$ and low-$\cfsym$ explanations share the same average rating, and the alternative hypothesis is the average human rating on high-$\cfsym$ explanations is greater than low-$\cfsym$.
 Table~\ref{tab:test} shows the corresponding t-statistics.
 Across all assessing dimensions, the resulting p-value is less than 0.05, indicating we can reject the null hypothesis.
 Therefore the high-$\cfsym$ explanations are rated higher by users than low-$\cfsym$ explanations with statistical significance.
 In addition, similar results are found between high- and low-$\acfsym$ explanations, thus we omit the results for brevity.